Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Cache-Only Key Availability

 With cache-only keys, if the customer’s key service is unavailable, Salesforce cannot decrypt the data.
 This creates an availability dependency on the customer’s infrastructure.
-Architects must evaluate whether this trade-off is acceptable for the use case.
+Architects must evaluate whether this trade-off is acceptable.

 Event Monitoring